-As a playwright, dramaturg, and actor I have a passion for ambitious, thought-provoking new work.
-All three of my passions stem from my desire to make the world a more empathetic place.
+As a playwright, dramaturg, and actor I have a passion for new work.
 I am excited by new works that take risks and push boundaries, bringing stories to the stage that don’t usually have a platform.
 I am particularly interested in telling stories centering around women.
 There are not enough complicated women onstage, and we deserve to be seen in all our wonderful complexity.
 We also deserve to be seen in all our diversity.
 Feminism must be intersectional and putting more white women onstage is not good enough.
 I have recently moved to Chicago after graduating Summa Cum Laude from Ball State University to pursue a career in theatre.

 I want you to feel what I felt.

 I want you to know why story-truth is truer sometimes than happenening-truth.".